 The flu, or seasonal influenza virus, is extremely unpredictable.
 Its severity can vary widely from one season to the next depending on many things, including the strains of flu spreading, availability of vaccines, how many people get vaccinated and how well the flu vaccine is matched to the flu viruses circulating each season.

-This year’s season is still ramping up, but last year’s season, from September 2012 to May 2013, was quite severe and received lots of publicity.
-In New York State alone, 9,515 people were hospitalized because of the flu; 2,171 of them were children.
-Fourteen child deaths in New York were tied to the flu last season, and across the U.S. there were 149 reported child deaths due to influenza.
+During last year’s season, from September 2016 to May 2017, in New York State alone, 12,912 people were hospitalized because of the flu; 1,818 of them were children.
+Eight child deaths in New York were tied to the flu last season, and across the U.S. there were 110 reported child deaths due to influenza.
 Keep in mind that this is a small number compared to the millions of children and adults who contract the flu.
 But be aware that every year thousands of adults and a handful of children do die from it.
+This year is expected to be an especially severe flu season due to a mutation in the virus between when the vaccine was developed and the start of this season.
+The vaccine is showing low efficacy so far but it still offers some protection compared to not getting vaccinated at all.

 The bottom line: Take the flu seriously, take precautions, don’t worry too much, stay home if you are sick, and call your doctor if symptoms are severe or prolonged — or if you develop complications.